mgp/iron-cushion/README.markdown

 For example, if `create_weight` is `2`, `read_weight` is `3`, `update_weight` is `2`, and `delete_weight` is `1`, then 2/8 of all CRUD operations will be create operations, 3/8 of all CRUD operations will be read operations, 2/8 of all CRUD operations will be update operations, and 1/8 of all CRUD operations will be delete operations.
 If `num_crud_operations` is `100000`, this equals 25,000 create operations, 37,500 read operations, 25,000 update operations, and 12,500 delete operations per connection.

-Note that if `delete_weight` is larger than `create_weight`, documents from the bulk insertion step may be deleted.
+Note that if `delete_weight` is larger than `create_weight`, documents from the bulk insert step may be deleted.

 ## Document Generation

-TODO
+Note that while CouchDB is schemaless, Iron Cushion requires a schema to serve as a template for generated documents that are inserted during the bulk insert step, or inserted or updated during the CRUD operations step.
+This allows the user to easily control their level of complexity.
+A schema can be defined either using JSON or XML, but you will likely find the former easier.

 ### JSON

 TODO

+An example can be found in `iron-cushion/iron-cushion/data/example_schema.json`.
+Its schema is equivalent to the one in `iron-cushion/iron-cushion/data/example_schema.xml`.

 ### XML